Dyamis-Projects/GCodeHopper/Readme.md

 in one line:

-A Gcode file gets parsed into a bunch of GCodeLine objects, which are then converted into a list of AbstractAction subclasses. this list of actions is joined with an initial state to form a RepresentationState object which can be "iterated" through to move through all positions that a GCODE file representations.
+A Gcode file gets parsed into a bunch of GCodeLine objects, which are then converted into a list of AbstractAction subclasses. this list of actions is joined with an initial state to form a RepresentationState object which can be "iterated" through to move through all positions that a GCODE file represents.

 *maybe that was two lines..*